-With SageMailer Email Campaigns, it’s now much easier to reach out to your customers and make your interactions much more beneficial to your business.
-Email campaign system enables you to customize it in a way that you can choose the email content, the recipient’s email address, and the time to send the emails.
+With SageMailer email campaigns, it’s now much easier to reach out to your customers and make your interactions much more beneficial to your business.
+The email campaign system enables you to customize it so that you can choose the email content, the recipient’s email address, and the time to send the emails.
 What’s more, you’ll be able to send as many emails as you want per order.
-However, you can also modify your email settings - as well as the audience - to achieve the most optimal results using a much lower number of emails.
+However, you can also modify your email settings and the audience to achieve the most optimal results using a much lower number of emails.

 How you opt to customize and run your email campaign matters.
 If you’re asking for feedback email sample that will bring your customer interactions to the next level, check them below:

 Initial Seller Feedback Request (for Both FBA & Non-FBA)